 - Flour: You can use whole wheat flour or spelt flour which is less refined than regular flour.
 You will however need a bit of all-purpose flour which will help give the cookies structure.

-- Butter: A much needed fat that will help get you those chewy cookies.
+- Butter: A much needed fat for chewy cookies.

 - Sweetener: Depending on how healthy you want your gingerbread men cookies, you can opt for regular granulated sugar or go the less refined route of using coconut sugar.